yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/plugins/overview.md

 ## Debugging {#debugging}

-Please ensure that your `~/.config/yazi/init.lua` includes valid Lua code with the correct syntax, otherwise will result in Yazi being unable to parse and execute your `init.lua` to initialize.
+Please ensure that your `~/.config/yazi/init.lua` contains valid Lua code with correct syntax; otherwise, Yazi will be unable to parse and execute `init.lua` to initialize.

 We recommend installing a Lua plugin in your editor for syntax checking to avoid any syntax errors.
 For example, install the [Lua plugin](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) for VSCode, and for Neovim, use [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) to configure your Lua LSP.